gitkenan/riemann_zeta_project/README.md

   * Phase singularities in the phase plot

 The Riemann Hypothesis, one of the most important unsolved problems in mathematics, states that all non-trivial zeros of the zeta function lie on the critical line Re(s) = 1/2.

+## The Riemann-Siegel Formula (riemann_siegel.py)

+The Riemann-Siegel formula provides an efficient method for computing the Riemann zeta function ζ(s) for large values of the imaginary part t.
+This implementation is particularly useful for investigating zeros high on the critical line.

+### Implementation Features

+- **Riemann-Siegel Formula**: Efficient computation of ζ(s) using the Riemann-Siegel formula
+- **Theta Function**: Accurate approximation of the Riemann-Siegel theta function
+- **Z-Function**: Implementation of the Z-function for critical line calculations
+- **Error Estimation**: Built-in error estimation for numerical approximations

+### Numerical Properties

+Our implementation has been thoroughly tested and exhibits the following properties:

+1. **Functional Equation**: Accurately preserves the functional equation ζ(s) = χ(s)ζ(1-s)
+2. **Reflection Symmetry**: Maintains the reflection property ζ(s̄) = ζ(s)̄
+3. **Known Zeros**: Successfully identifies known non-trivial zeros
+4. **Critical Line Values**: Computes reasonable approximations along the critical line

+### Usage Notes

+The implementation provides good accuracy for:
+- Moderate values of t (imaginary part) up to ~50
+- Critical line calculations near known zeros
+- General exploration of zeta function properties

+For high-precision calculations, especially at larger heights on the critical line (t > 50), it is recommended to use mpmath's implementation.
+Our implementation balances speed and accuracy while maintaining the essential mathematical properties of the zeta function.

+### Test Suite

+The test suite (test_riemann_siegel.py) verifies:
+- Functional equation preservation
+- Reflection symmetry
+- Known zero detection
+- Critical line behavior
+- Theta function properties
+- Z-function characteristics

+All tests include appropriate numerical tolerances to account for the inherent approximations in the computational methods.

 ## License